cornerstonejs/dicomParser/README.md

 but I am hoping it will pay for itself in the long run (especially if this library receives wide adoption).
 I also know that some people out there won't even look at it unless it has good test coverage.

+Interesting note here - I did not write unit tests for sequence parsing and undefined lengths mainly because I found the standard difficult to understand in these areas and didn't want to waste my time building tests that were not correct.
+I ended up making these work by throwing a variety of data sets at it and fixing the issues that I found.
+Getting this working took about 3x longer than everything else combined so perhaps it would have been faster if I had used TDD on this part.

 _Code is easy to understand_

 In my experience, writing code that is easy to understand is *far more important* than writing documentation or unit